jagrutkosti/MultiChainJavaAPI/README.md

 The package `multichain.command` is the essential of the project.
 The package contains Java commands to call.

-Examples of command calls can be found in `multichain.test.command`.
+Examples of command calls can be found in `command`.

 A simple example to get addresses :
 ```